Top High-Interest Savings Accounts in India

 Interest Rate: Up to 7.5%

-IDFC FIRST is known for its premium service and no-nonsense charges.
+IDFC FIRST Bank is known for its strong digital experience and transparent fee structure.

 Benefits